milliytech/uzbek-badwords/CONTRIBUTING.md

 If you have any questions or need further clarification about contributing, please open an issue, and we will be happy to help.

-Thank you for contributing to Django Default, and we look forward to your contribution!
+Thank you for contributing to Bad Words, and we look forward to your contribution!